 Trip Summary and Itinerary Map

-- 3 full days in Churchill chasing the aurora and learning about northern culture
+- 4 nights in Churchill chasing the aurora and 3 full days learning about northern culture

 - Frequent departures from late Jan through to late March